Cell Disrupters: A Review

 Are used to disrupt fresh animal tissue.
 While variations of the pestle and tube homogenizer have names like Potter, Potter-Elvehjem, Dounce, and Ten Broeck, as a group they consist of test-tubes made of glass, inert plastic or stainless steel into which is inserted a tight-fitting pestle (clearance about 0.1-0.2 mm) made of like materials.
 The walls of the test-tube and pestle can be smooth or have a ground finish.
 Most tissues must be cut or chopped into small pieces (~1 mm in cross-section) with scissors or a single-edge razor blade before being suspended in a 3-10 fold volume excess of medium in the test-tube).
 The pestle is manually worked to the bottom of the tube, thus tearing and crushing tissue as it is forced between the sides of the pestle and the wall of the tube.
 The grinding action occurs again as the pestle is withdrawn.
 Five to thirty repetitions of this low shear method homogenizes the tissue.
 Rotation of the pestle at about 500-1000 rpm with an electric motor while the test-tube is manually raised and lowered speeds up the process.
 While pestle and tube homogenization is simple and the equipment used is usually inexpensive, it is both labor intensive and, in the case of fragile glass homogenizers, potentially dangerous.
 Even so, this homogenizer continues to be popular because of its extremely gentle action.
 Often it is the method of choice for the preparation of small quantities of subcellular organelles from soft animal tissues such as brain or liver.
 Microorganisms cannot be disrupted with pestle homogenizers.

 Commercially available glass or plastic pestle homogenizers with batch capacities of 0.1-50 mL generally cost $15-$100 and are available from many manufacturers including Ace Glass (Vineland, NJ), Bell-Art Products (Wayne, NJ), Bellco Glass (Vineland, NJ), BioSpec Products (Bartlesville, OK), Kontes (Vineland, NJ), Thomas Scientific (Swedesboro, NJ), Tri-R Instruments (Rockville Center, NY), Sage Products (Crystal Lake, IL), Research Products International (Prospect, IL) and Wheaton Industries (Milville, NJ).
-A hand-held, battery powered motor unit designed to drive a disposible plastic pestle in a 1.5 ml conical microcentrifuge tube is made by Bell-Arts Products and BioSpec Products ($50-80) .
-The efficiency of this pestle has recently been improved by BioSpec Products by adding spiral grooves on the pestle surface to the enhance circulation of tissue while being processed.
-Precision stainless steel tissue grinders, while more expensive ($200 - $250, BioSpec Products and Wheaton), can be efficiently cooled and tolerate vigorous homogenization without risk of shattering.
+A hand-held, battery powered motor unit designed to drive a disposible plastic pestle in a 1.5 ml conical microcentrifuge tube is made by BioSpec Products and Bell-Arts Products ($50-80) .
+The efficiency of this pestle has recently been improved by BioSpec Products by adding spiral grooves on the pestle surface to the enhance circulation of tissue being processed and by the inclusion of a small amount of grinding beads.
+Stainless steel tissue grinders, while more expensive ($200 - $250, BioSpec Products and Wheaton), can be efficiently cooled and tolerate vigorous homogenization without risk of shattering.

 Solid Tissue Presses and Dispersers